 WCCF Announces 25 Charity of Excellence Honorees

 EIGHTY FOUR, Pa. – Today, by video, the Washington County Community Foundation announced the 25 local non-profit organizations named as a Charity of Excellence in honor of the WCCF’s 25th anniversary in 2020.
-Each honoree will receive an unrestricted grant of $5,000 and have the opportunity to vie for the Charity of Excellence top prize (unrestricted grants totaling $25,000) and a People’s Choice Award ($5,000) later this year.
+Each honoree will receive an unrestricted grant of at least $5,000 and have the opportunity to vie for the Charity of Excellence top prize of $25,000 and a People’s Choice Award ($5,000) later this year.